-As suppliers look to determine the bioengineered status of their ingredients/products, they should consider the following questions which will help with providing information to customers:
+- a.
+As suppliers look to determine the bioengineered status of their ingredients/products, they should consider the following questions which will help with providing information to customers: - i.
+Is this ingredient/product derived from a bioengineered crop, as noted on the USDA BE List?

-- Is this ingredient/product derived from a bioengineered crop, as noted on the USDA BE List? - Even if this food or its ingredients does not appear on USDA's BE List, do you have actual knowledge that the food or any of its ingredients are bioengineered?
-If so, please list any applicable food or ingredients.1 - If you answered YES to either of the above, do you have documentation showing that there is no detectable bioengineered material in the food or any ingredient? - If the food or ingredient appears on USDA's BE List or if you suspect that it contains BE ingredients, is the food or ingredient otherwise exempt from USDA's bioengineered disclosure rule because (1) it is certified USDA organic; (2) the presence of the BE substance in the food or ingredient is unintentional and either inadvertent or technically unavoidable, and is present at equal to or less than 5% of the food or ingredient; or (3) the product contains meat, poultry, or egg listed as the first ingredient, or as the second ingredient where the first ingredient is water, broth, or a similar solution? - Does a validated, fit-for-purpose testing method, per AMS guidance, identify any detectable modified genetic material in the ingredient/product and are there records which show this?
+- ii.
+Even if this food or its ingredients does not appear on USDA's BE List, do you have actual knowledge that the food or any of its ingredients are bioengineered?
+If so, please list any applicable food or ingredients. - iii.
+If you answered YES to either of the above, do you have documentation showing that there is no detectable bioengineered material in the food or any ingredient? - iv.
+If the food or ingredient appears on USDA's BE List or if you suspect that it contains BE ingredients, is the food or ingredient otherwise exempt from USDA's bioengineered disclosure rule because (1) it is certified USDA organic; (2) the presence of the BE substance in the food or ingredient is unintentional and either inadvertent or technically unavoidable, and is present at equal to or less than 5% of the food or ingredient; or (3) the product contains meat, poultry, or egg listed as the first ingredient, or as the second ingredient where the first ingredient is water, broth, or a similar solution? - v.
+Is the ingredient an incidental additive as that term is defined in 21 CFR 101.100(a)(3)?
+The NBFDS Rule specifically excludes incidental additives from the definition of bioengineered foods. - vi.
+Does a validated, fit-for-purpose testing method, per AMS guidance, identify any detectable modified genetic material in the ingredient/product and are there records which show this? - vii.
+Has the manufacturing process for the ingredient/product been validated to demonstrate that the modified genetic material has been removed and is no longer detectable, and are there records which show this? - b.
+As an appendix (Appendix 1) to this toolkit, please find a supplier questionnaire developed by the Consumer Brands Association which could be viewed as a reference document for those questions suppliers should be prepared to answer regarding ingredients for NBFDS compliance.